Blind Ministry

 The Coffeehouse

-The Coffeehouse, a monthly social event for adults with special needs, is held every 2nd Friday each month from 7:00-8:30 pm in the Family Life Center gym.
+The Coffeehouse, a monthly social event for adults with special needs, is held on the 2nd Friday of each month from 7:00-8:30 pm (except December) in the Family Life Center gym.
 In 2022, we celebrated our 20th year hosting Coffeehouses!

 Click HERE to learn more about The Coffeehouse at Resurrection and at other churches.